Skip to main content

 Asbestos safety concerns can usually be addressed by contacting your:

-• local council if the work is being conducted by a neighbour (a home owner or tenant)
+• local council if the work is being conducted by a neighbour (e.g. a homeowner or tenant)

-• local council or state or territory environmental regulator (e.g. Environment Protection Authority if the concern relates to public areas or illegally dumped asbestos in parks or bushland)
+• local council or state/territory environmental regulator (e.g. Environment Protection Authority if the concern relates to public areas or illegally dumped asbestos in parks or bushland)

 • your local council or environmental regulator if the concern related to the transport and disposal of asbestos waste.’